-The Audit Committee is composed of Thomas Boehlert (Chair), Sarah Strunk and Alan Edwards, all of whom are independent directors and all of whom are financially literate, in each case within the meaning of National Instrument 52-110.
+The Audit Committee is composed of Isabella Bertani (Chair), Sarah Strunk and Alan Edwards, all of whom are independent directors and all of whom are financially literate, in each case within the meaning of National Instrument 52-110.

 Name of Member Independent (1) Financially Literate (2)

-Thomas Boehlert (Chair) Yes Yes
+Isabella Bertani (Chair) (3) Yes Yes

 Sarah Strunk Yes Yes

 Alan Edwards Yes Yes

-(1) To be considered independent, a member of the Audit Committee must not have any direct or indirect "material relationship" with the Company.
-A "material relationship" is a relationship which could, in the view of the Board, be reasonably expected to interfere with the exercise of a member's independent judgment.

-(2) To be considered financially literate, a member of the Audit Committee must have the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of issues that can reasonably be expected to be raised by the Company's financial statements.
+- (1) To be considered independent, a member of the Audit Committee must not have any direct or indirect "material relationship" with the Company.
+A "material relationship" is a relationship which could, in the view of the Board, be reasonably expected to interfere with the exercise of a member's independent judgment. - (2) To be considered financially literate, a member of the Audit Committee must have the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of issues that can reasonably be expected to be raised by the Company's financial statements. - (3) Isabella Bertani became a member and Chair of the Audit Committee effective on June 22, 2023, subsequent to her appointment to the Board.
+Thomas Boehlert was a member and Chair of the Audit Committee until June 22, 2023, when he resigned from the Board.